qri-io/rfcs/text/0004-structured_data_io.md

 [summary]: #summary

-Structured I/O defines interfaces for reading & writing streams of parsed _entries_, which are elements of dynamic-yet-structred data such as JSON, CBOR, or CSV documents.
+Structured I/O defines interfaces for reading & writing streams of parsed _entries_, which are elements of arbitraty-yet-structured data such as JSON, CBOR, or CSV documents.
 Structured reader & writer interfaces combine a byte stream, data format and schema to create entry readers & writers that produce & consume entries of parsed primtive types instead of bytes.
 Structured I/O streams can be composed & connected to form the basis of rich data communication capable of spanning across formats.

 # Motivation
 [motivation]: #motivation

 One of the prime goals of qri is to to be able to make any dataset comparable to another dataset.
-Datasets are also intended to be a generic-yet-structured document format, able to support all sorts of data with varying degrees of quality.
+Datasets are also intended to be a arbitrary-yet-structured document format, able to support all sorts of data with varying degrees of quality.
 These requirements mean datasets must be able to define their own schemas, and may include data that violates that schema.